romm/formz/Documentation/06-IntegratorManual/Layouts.rst

 Using a layout
 ^^^^^^^^^^^^^^

-Once you registered your layouts, you can used them with the ViewHelper :ref:`integratorManual-viewHelpers-field` by filling the attribute ``layout``.
+Once you registered your layouts, you can use them with the ViewHelper :ref:`integratorManual-viewHelpers-field` by filling the attribute ``layout``.
 The field will then use the wanted layout for its rendering, with chosen options.

 This way, the field rendering stays completely outside your form integration.